dbafromthecold/SqlServerChaosEngineering/PITCHME_BKUP.md

 ### Session Aim

-How can Chaos Engineering be applied to SQL Server?
+To provide an overview of Chaos Engineering and discuss how it can be applied to SQL Server

+---

+### Agenda

+Chaos Engineering Definition<br>
+Apply Chaos Engineering to SQL Server<br>
+Running a Chaos Engineering experiment<br>
+Tools for Chaos Engineering<br>

 ---